The DSRU Centre for Pharmacovigilance Methodology

-The DSRU has conducted a number of studies in the area of evidence based medicine (EBM) using systematic searches of the medical literature and other pharmacovigilance resources (such as regulatory websites) to evaluate different issues relevant to the safety of medicines.
+The DSRU has previously conducted a number of methodological studies using systematic searches of the medical literature and other pharmacovigilance resources such as regulatory websites, to evaluate different issues relevant to the safety of medicines.

-- investigations into the evidence used for the withdrawal of products in the UK
+- Investigations into the evidence used to support regulatory actions, such as withdrawal of products from market, in Europe and the United States

-- a survey of the quality and conduct of systematic reviews of adverse effects of drug interventions
+- An assessment of the quality and conduct of systematic reviews of adverse effects of drug interventions

 Pharmacoepidemiol Drug Saf.
 2009 Dec;18(12)